JoshuaASears/we_square/README.md

 **We_Square?** is an expense tracking application with full data persistence in which users can have multiple ledgers with different people, record shared expenses on their ledgers, identify who paid for what items, and view a summary of how to balance out their shared expenses evenly.

-It is developed using Python, SQLite, and a model-view-control architecture.
+It is developed using Python and a model-view-control architecture.
 - Python 3.11 Libraries:
   - tkinter
+  - pickle
+  - json
+  - os
-  - sqlite3
+  - datetime
   - socket

 ## Current version: Pre-release v 0.1.0